stackhpc/ansible-nvidia-nvue/Playbooks-demo.md

  - nvidia.nvue.api – A wrapper around the NVUE REST API to send and retrieve NVUE configuration.

 **Object specific modules**
+ - nvidia.nvue.acl - ACL rules with the REST API.
  - nvidia.nvue.bridge - Bridge configuration with the REST API.
  - nvidia.nvue.config – Revisions with the REST API
  - nvidia.nvue.evpn - EVPN configuration with the REST API.